Bed-wetting, medically known as nocturnal enuresis, is the involuntary passing of urine while asleep.

 Is it Normal?

-- The urine is pink or red.
+- The urine is pink, red, or consistently cloudy.

 Causes